sevifinance/Sevi-Docs/docs/developer/API/createOrder.md

 ---
 sidebar_position: 1
 ---
-# Create Order
+# Payment

 ***type: mutation***

-the Create order mutation api initiates a order in the Sevi system.
+the Create order mutation api initiates a payment in the Sevi system.
 This order can after creation be paid by multiple methods.

 General integrations have two parts,

 - Create an order via the createOrder API
 - Getting back the updated order status to via the configured webhooks. ( Write us an email to setup your webhook )

 ## Create order

 ### example

 GraphQl mutation